yughias/DIscord-Music-Bot/README.md

 Open the Notebook file in Colab and just run all the cells.
 In first one you will need to insert your API key.
 A Google Colab session has a limit of time.

 ### Python Script
 Download the Python script and run it on your PC/Server.
 Of course you will need all the necessary python modules.
+They are located in the 'requirements.txt' file.